U.S. Route 181: History

 US 181 is one of the original routes accepted by AASHO (now AASHTO) in November 1926.
 Its original northern terminus was at a junction with its parent, US 81, and US 90 in Downtown San Antonio.
 By 1968, the portion between Downtown and Loop 13 had been removed from the state highway system.
 The completion of I-37 in San Antonio during the 1970s resulted in the truncation of US 181 to its interchange with that freeway, although the AASHTO route log in 1989 stated that US 181 extended northward along I-37 to a common northern terminus at I-35/US 281.
 The segment north of this point along Presa Street was transferred to Spur 122.

 In 2003, TxDOT began studies to replace the Corpus Christi Harbor Bridge due to maintenance and safety issues as well as to provide long-term access to the Port of Corpus Christi to larger ship vessels (including Panamax).
 Construction of the New Harbor Bridge began on August 8, 2016.
 The alignment of the new bridge, which lies west of the old bridge, begins at the northern terminus of SH 286 (exit 1C on I-37) and crosses the Corpus Christi Ship Channel before merging with the current US 181 alignment.
 Construction was scheduled for completion by spring 2020, but was extensively delayed due to engineering and design issues.
 Construction was completed in June 2025; the southbound lanes opened to motorists on June 28, shifting the southern terminus of US 181 to the interchange of I-37 and SH 286, while the northbound lanes opened on July 8.
-With the completion of the new bridge, the old Harbor Bridge is slated for demolition.
+With the completion of the new bridge, the old Harbor Bridge was slated for demolition and is currently being demolish.